Kari McCann Boutell,

 Iowa Council of Foundations

-As we look ahead to the Community Foundations Legislative Breakfast on March 24, I wanted to share some tools and resources with you to help prepare you for conversations with your legislators.
-As you know, the $6M in 2020 Endow Iowa Tax Credits have been allocated and tax credit certificates will be distributed to donors in May.
-That means the 2021 Endow Iowa Tax Credit wait list is already beginning to grow.
-We know this has created challenges in marketing the program and communicating with donors, especially this year while we await the approval of the FY21 state budget.
+As the pandemic persists, we will not be hosting an in-person Legislative Breakfast at the Capitol Building for Iowa community foundations this year.
+So this year, it will be important for you to connect with your legislators in-district and virtually or electronically.
+I wanted to share some tools and resources with you to support your outreach and conversations.
+As you know, the $6M in 2021 Endow Iowa Tax Credits have already been allocated and tax credit certificates will be distributed to donors in May.
+That means the 2022 Endow Iowa Tax Credit wait list is already beginning to grow.
+We know this has created challenges in marketing the program and communicating with donors, especially this year while we await the approval of the FY22 state budget.
+We also know how beneficial this program is to your donors and your community.
 We invite you to help us communicate with legislators the positive impact the program is having in your communities and counties.
 Here are some statistics you may wish to share:

-- Since inception of Endow Iowa, Iowa community foundations have leveraged more than $287,569,800.29 in permanent endowment fund gifts through 38,927 donations.
+- Since inception of Endow Iowa, Iowa community foundations have leveraged more than $311,570,788.80 in permanent endowment fund gifts made through 41,256 donations.

 - The Endow Iowa Tax Credits Program has helped to build more than 4,300 endowment funds that are permanent resources, building the capacity and strength of Iowa communities now and forever.

 Endow Iowa is working.
 Be sure to thank your legislators for their past and current support of Endow Iowa.
-Please be sure to also communicate your appreciation for their support of the County Endowment Fund Program.
-The 15th year of grantmaking is taking place during this 2019-2020 funding cycle.
+If your county receives County Endowment Funds, please be sure to also communicate your appreciation for their support of this program as well.
 Since 2004:

-- $107 million has been invested in nonprofits and charitable causes across Iowa.
+- $117 million has been invested in nonprofits and charitable causes across Iowa; and

 - Attend a Town Hall meeting or Legislative Breakfast when your legislators are in your community.